elvisimprsntr/siriproxy-ipcam/README.md

 A Bit on Pictures
 -----------------
-- Pictures that are at least 640 pixels in width with be centered on the screen.  iOS will resize wider photos to fit.
+- Pictures that are at least 640 pixels in width with be centered on the screen.  iOS will resize wider pictures to fit.
 - Pictures with 3x2 aspect ratio fill the screen, leaving room for the Siri bar.
 - iOS seems to support multiple picture formats.
 I have have used JPG, JPEG, and PNG files.
 Not sure about other formats.
 - I have noticed pictures are antimated differently depending on picture format.
 Example: PNG files rotate in.
 JPG files will scroll in.
 I haven't compared other picture formats.